rmuif/docs/docs/scripts.md

 :::info

-The name of a web browser depends on the platform, e.g. Google Chrome is `chrome` on Windows, `google chrome` on macOS, and `google-chrome` on Linux.
+The name of a web browser depends on the platform, e.g., Google Chrome is `chrome` on Windows, `google chrome` on macOS, and `google-chrome` on Linux.
 If you need to pass any arguments to the web browser, you can use the `BROWSER_ARGS` environment variable.

 :::